 The overall impression from the detailed model comparisons is the omnipresence of trade-off effects.
 No model is, so to speak, Pareto inferior or superior to another model (except perhaps the WP and WHP versions of DCA, if we neglect the first moment which is almost perfectly matched by all models).
 In particular, the second-worst model DCA-W has the highest MCRs of all models at the longer lags of ACF(v).
 Unfortunately, this positive result is wrecked by the bad match of v Mean and Hill.
 The more general DCA-WHP is clearly better in this respect (even the best of all models), but at the price of a serious deterioration of the last three moments.
 There are similar, though more moderate examples for other pairwise model comparisons.
-On the whole, it turns out that TPA-HPM has found the best compromise in the trade-offs.
+On the whole, with the originally estimated parameters, TPA-HPM happens to have found the best compromise in the trade-offs.